Kaymarconstruction/ask-kai/Project.md

 - Next: begin scraping pipeline script setup
 - Added search and logging endpoints for material API

 Project board updated with:

-New /materials API endpoints (GET, search, log source)
+- New /materials API endpoints (GET, search, log source)

-Price scraping sources confirmed and expanded
+- Price scraping sources confirmed and expanded

-Pre-production tasks finalized
+- Pre-production tasks finalized

 Next step: Build category + tag system for materials or deploy Bowens scraper.

 a.
 Ready to add Bowens timber scraping support?
 b.
 Want to define tag + category strategy in Supabase for smarter filtering first?

+project.md has been updated with:

+Bunnings and Bowens marked as complete for soft launch

+Remaining suppliers shifted to full production

+New /materials API endpoint tasks

+Schedule for weekly update integration

+Ready to proceed with tagging strategy or enable frontend materials view?